saulpw/jdot/README.md

 ## CLI

-The `jsom` script (installed as above) converts between JSON and JSOM.
+The `jdot` script (installed as above) converts between JSON and jdot.

-As a quick win, you can easily construct JSON from JSOM on the command line, in many cases without even having to press the Shift key:
+As a quick win, you can easily construct JSON from JDOT on the command line, in many cases without even having to press the Shift key:

 ```
-$ jsom '.fetch singles .query { .city portland .cats { .min 1 .max 6'
+$ jdot '.fetch singles .query { .city portland .cats { .min 1 .max 6'

 {"fetch": "singles", "query": {"city": "portland", "cats": {"min": 1, "max": 6}}}
 ```